Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 Once registered in the Pharmacist Prescriber scope of practice, pharmacists will be entitled to use RegPharmNZ(Prescriber) as a post-nominal.

-Pharmacist Prescribers are eligible to provide Level B, C and D medicine management services without the requirement of additional training or education.
-For further information please download the Pharmacist Prescribers Medicines Management Statement.
+Level B, C and D medicine management services may no longer be relevant to most Pharmacist Prescribers, but where applicable, Pharmacist Prescribers are eligible to provide these services without needing additional training or education.
+For further information please refer to the Pharmacist Prescribers Medicines Management Statement.

 Pharmacist Prescribers will, from time-to-time, amend or expand their defined area of practice or change the collaborative health team in which they work.
-To ensure that pharmacist prescribers continue to work in areas where they are competent to do so, Council will require a Practice Review to be conducted when this occurs.
-This is a reflective exercise against the competence standards and will identify the areas where further learning is required.
-Any changes to the practice plan and the practice review must be declared at the time of APC renewal.
+For pharmacist prescribers to demonstrate competence, safety and accountability for expanded or modified practice, Council requires pharmacist prescribers to complete a practice review prior to such changes.
+This is a reflective exercise (self-directed with input from professional peers) using the competence standards to identify areas where further learning and professional development is required.
+A new or modified practice plan is declared at the time of application for a new practising certificate.

 Overseas-qualified pharmacist prescribers